simrandotdev/simransdsu/README.md

 Some technologies that I work on day to day basis:

-- iOS Development
+- iOS Development (UIKit, SwiftUI, Combine, Swift Concurrency, Core Data, GRDB)
-- Android Development (My knowledge of Android deprecates faster than their APIs.)
-- Ktor (Learning and Teaching at the same time)
+- ExpressJS
-- FastAPI
+- MongoDB

 ### Want to connect with me?
 <a href="https://www.youtube.com/channel/UCKefCGqxTWWZvVZ83w4lvfA">Youtube</a>